imvipul/merge-table/README.md

 - **Space Management**: Ensure there is sufficient tablespace to accommodate the updates, especially if your table is very large.

-By following these steps and optimizing for your specific environment, you can achieve a more efficient update operation.

 ### Option -2: Using Cursor with `FORALL`